SnowEx/snowexsql/README.rst

 ----------
 If you are just planning on using the database, then only install the python package instructions below.

-If you are are database maintainers or installing it for the first time follow the instructions below completely.

 I just want to use it
 ---------------------